Mother Baby Unit

 Partners and siblings are welcome to visit anytime; we encourage short visits for young children.
 We suggest you keep other visitors to a minimum and take the opportunity to rest.

-Once we have received your paperwork you will be placed on our waitlist.
-Approximately one week prior to your admission you will be notified of a tentative date, this may be rescheduled, and you will be notified of any changes.
-The unit admits Mondays to Sunday, and is open every day of the year bar a short break over the Christmas / New Year period.
+Once we have received your paperwork we will contact you to confirm your admission.
+Our unit admits Mondays to Sunday, and is open every day of the year bar a short break over the Christmas / New Year period.

 The cost of your stay will depend on the level of cover that you have with your Private Health Insurance.
 Our Business Office will contact you prior to your admission with your expected out of pocket expenses.